zvolin/ethereum-canister/README.md

 ### Canister API

 You can find the API definition for the Ethereum canister in the [`candid.did` file](src/ethereum_canister/candid.did).
-In addition to that, for Rust canisters, all the input types are specified in the separate crate [`interface`](src/interface/src/lib.rs) (will probably use a rename in the future) that doesn't depend on `helios` directly and uses just a much lighter `ethers-core` for that matter.
+Additionally all the api types for Rust canisters are in the [`interface`](src/interface/src/lib.rs) crate (will probably use a rename in the future) that doesn't depend on `helios` directly but on a lighter `ethers-core` for that matter.

-The canister mostly just exposes the functions from the underlying helios client.
+The canister mostly just exposes functions from the underlying helios client.
 Most of the users familiar with Ethereum will likely be familiar with them too so there is no point in trying to be innovative there.
 Those usually just have the same name, take the same arguments, and return the same types (or their `Candid` counterparts).